 Inconsistency in compatibility of games and platforms

 GeForce Now is a great option for gamers who are waiting out the GPU market crunch.
-As the only cloud gaming service with a solid Free plan (as opposed to a free trial), it’s an excellent way to get your gaming fix—provided you have a compatible games library of your own.
+As one of the only cloud gaming services with a Free plan and access to multiple free-to-play games, it’s an excellent way to get your gaming fix—provided you have a compatible games library of your own.
 The paid plans are also good, with the same bring-your-own-games caveat.

 Price When Reviewed

 Free tier I Priority tier ($9.99/mo or $49.99/6 mo) I Ultimate tier ($19.99/mo or $99.99/6 mo)

 Price comparison from Backmarket

 Editor’s note: This article was updated on 1/25/23 to reflect the addition of RTX 4080-class performance in GeForce Now’s Ultimate plan (previously capped at RTX 3080).

 GeForce Now is Nvidia’s cloud-based game-streaming service.
 For those who aren’t familiar with this concept, it means that Nvidia provides the hardware firepower via its own media servers.
 Instead of you installing a game to your PC and needing an expensive GPU to get the most out of it, you just need a strong, stable internet connection and a subscription to Nvidia’s service, which can range from free to $20 per month.
 Note: The games themselves are not provided at any subscription level.
 More on that point when we talk about games below.